DevOpsWithDimas/DevOpsWithDimas.github.io/_drafts/gitlab/03b-what-is-gitlab-ci.markdown

 Hai semuanya, di materi kali ini kita akan membahas salah satu tools implementasi dari Continues Integration (CI) yaitu menggunakan Gitlab CI.

-Gitlab CI secara feature menawarkan 3 consept yaitu **Continues Integration**, **Continues Delivery** dan **Continues Deployment**.
+Gitlab CI menawarkan 3 konsep yaitu **Continues Integration**, **Continues Delivery** dan **Continues Deployment**.
 Out-of-the-box management systems can decrease hours spent on maintaining toolchains by 10% or more, so you can test, build, and publish your software with no third-party application or integration needed because Gitlab CI is the part of Gitlab.

 <!--more-->